Big Timbers Post |

 (1855 - 1858), near Tendoy

-A Mormon settlement which consisted of a log stockaded fort enclosing 25 cabins, and an adobe-walled corral.
+A Mormon settlement (aka Salmon River Mission) which consisted of a log stockaded fort enclosing 25 cabins, and an adobe-walled corral.
 Indian attacks forced the abandonment of the settlement.
 Few scattered adobe remains still exist on private property.
-Monument at or near the original site.
+Stone monuments at or near the original site.

 Lewis and Clark camped near here in 1805 after crossing Lemhi Pass just to the east.
 Located nearby (just north) is the Sacajawea Monument (Note: at various sites in Idaho, Sacagawea is spelled "Sacajawea").
 See also Sacajawea Cultural Center